B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 Similar to Your house is similar to mine.

-2. Verb + Preposition
+2. Verb + Preposition Structure

-Verb Preposition Example
+Verb Preposition Real-life Example

 Listen to I like to listen to music in the evening.